Reset-Type-Studio/Glyphs-Scripts/README.md

 ### **Components**

 - **🔁 Component Swapper (all masters)**
-  - Assigns values to smart components in selected glyphs for all axes and masters.
+  - Swaps a component in selected glyphs, works in all masters.

 - **⛓️‍💥 Decompose Specific Components (all masters)**
   - Decomposes only the specified component (and nested components) in all masters.